If you are experiencing a medical or mental health emergency, please call 911 immediately.

 - Post-medical follow up

-- Counseling for the student and concerned loved ones
+- Individual and group counseling for the student and loved ones

 Types of Trainings Offered

 A critical part of AmIOK’s mission involves increasing awareness on trauma and Trauma- Informed Care.
 We offer training and education in the following areas:

 *Each of these topics are 30 minute modules.

 Additionally, AmIOK can offer presentations customized in content and length to the interests, and needs of your program.
 While working remotely, all presentations are conducted virtually over Zoom with an emphasis on being as interactive and engaging as possible.
 AmIOK also works collaboratively with AVI and there presentation information can be found here: Request Form.

 Student Advisory Board Member

 Open to all students, whether a current volunteer or not.
 They attend a one hour meeting once per semester.
 During these meetings, students can express their feedback about the AmIOK program and offer suggestions on how the AmIOK team can better serve the TCNJ population.